 Neuroscience constitutes a truly interdisciplinary area of scientific study and research that incorporates physiology, molecular and cellular biology, pharmacology, development, psychology and cognitive sciences, computer sciences and network modeling, biochemistry and behavior.
 FAU offers a graduate Certificate Program in Neuroscience that has been designed to provide incoming Masters and PhD students with an integrated background in the Neurosciences.
 This is a 14-credit graduate certificate program that provides students with an understanding of the essential principles of neuroscience and elective concentrated study in Theoretical and Dynamical, Molecular and Cellular, Cognitive, and Behavioral Neuroscience.
-While administered through the Dean’s Office of the Charles E. Schmidt College of Science, the program consists of a multi-departmental curriculum comprised of selected courses from Departments within the Charles E. Schmidt College of Biomedical Science, the Charles E. Schmidt College of Science, and the College of Engineering and Computer Science.
+While administered through the Dean’s Office of the Charles E. Schmidt College of Science, the program consists of a multi-departmental curriculum comprised of selected courses from Departments within the Charles E. Schmidt College of Medicine, the Charles E. Schmidt College of Science, and the College of Engineering.
+Please use the application form here when you are ready to apply for the Neuroscience Certificate.
+Direct all materials and inquiries to Rhona Frankel .

 Admission to, and completion of this program is organized by the Dean’s Office of the Charles E. Schmidt College of Science.
 For admission, the applicant must satisfy the following criteria: